 1696: Newton is offered a post of Warden of the Royal Mint and he departs Cambridge for London where he lives in Jermyn Street.

 1699: He is elected Foreign Associate of the Academie Des Sciences in Paris.
-Elected to the Council of the Royal Society of London.
+He is also elected to the Council of the Royal Society of London.

 1703: Death of Robert Hooke.
 Newton is elected President of the Royal Society.

-1705: Knighted by Queen Anne in Cambridge on 16th April.
+1705: Newton is knighted by Queen Anne in Cambridge on 16th April.

 1709: He moves to a new house in Chelsea, London.

 1710: Newton moves to a new house in St Martin’s Street.